 Under this amount, however, means you'll generally have to pay LMI, but this can be capitalised on top of your loan so you don't necessarily have to pay for it upfront.

-Building, pest and strata inspection reports will alert you to structural problems or defects that may not be visible to the eye — asbestos, termites, electrical, ventilation and plumbing faults and the like.
+Building, pest and strata inspection reports will alert you to structural problems or defects that may not be visible — asbestos, termites, electrical, ventilation and plumbing faults and the like.

 A strata report, if you’re buying a townhouse or apartment, can also tell you whether the property is well-run, well-maintained and adequately financed.